segmentio/segment-docs/src/privacy/user-deletion-and-suppression.md

 In the Segment App (Settings > End User Privacy > Deletion Requests), you can click a userId to view its status in Segment internal systems, and in the connected destinations.

+The deletion request can have one of the following statuses:
+1. "FAILED"
+2. "FINISHED"
+3. "INITIALIZED"
+4. "INVALID"
+5. "NOT_SUPPORTED"
+6. "PARTIAL_SUCCESS"
+7. "RUNNING"

 When checking the status of deletion requests via the API, the deletion will report an overall status of all of the deletion processes.
-This means that, even if the deletion from Segment Internal Systems and supported destinations were completed successfully, the status can still be 'FAILED', due to a failure on a unsupported destination.
+As a result, we will return a 'FAILED' status because of  a failure on a unsupported destination, even if the deletion from Segment Internal Systems and supported destinations were completed successfully.

 ### Regulate User from a single Source in a Workspace